 - Space available (Space A) eligible travelers may not use their privilege for personal gain or in connection with business enterprises or employment.
 Space A travel may not be used to establish a home or when international or theater restrictions prohibit such travel.

 - Family members must be legal dependents – spouses and children – of military personnel (including National Guard and Reserve members).

 - Space A seats are normally identified as early as 2-3 hours and as late as 30 minutes prior to departure.
-Recommend checking with the passenger service center for the space available show time prior to departing the terminal.
+Recommend checking with the passenger service center for space available show time prior to departing the terminal.
 Be ready for immediate processing and boarding.

 - Travelers are assigned a category (see below) upon registering for travel and compete for seats within categories based on the date and time of registration.
-This date and time of sign-up is valid through to destination; a new date and time are assigned for return travel.
+This date and time of sign-up are valid through to destination; a new date and time are assigned for return travel.
 Travelers may stand by for any available flight.

 - Space required passengers or cargo may require the removal of Space A passengers at any point.
 If removed en route, travelers may re-register with their original date and time of registration.
 Passenger agents will assign a new date and time to any country changed or added to an application.
 Names of all originating space available passengers who depart on a flight will be removed from all destinations.
 Travelers should be prepared to purchase onward or return commercial transportation, meals, and lodging.

 - Travelers remain on the register for 60 days or the duration of their leave orders or authorization, whichever occurs first.

 If you have questions or comments, please contact an AMC supervisor or use AMC Form 253, Air Passenger Comment, available in every major AMC operating location.